 ATP Grant Funding and Implementation

 The California Active Transportation Program (ATP) was created by Senate Bill 99 (Chapter 359, Statutes 2013) and Assembly Bill 101 (Chapter 354, Statutes 2013), to encourage increased use of active modes of transportation, such as biking and walking, as well as to ensure compliance with the federal transportation authorization Moving Ahead for Progress in the 21st Century (MAP-21).
-The three-years of funding will be awarded in the 2015 Call for Projects for fiscal years 2015/16-2018/19.
-The goals of the Active Transportation Program:
+The goals of the Active Transportation Program are to:

 - Increase the proportion of trips accomplished by biking and walking.